-- Bring your dog to a well lit area
+Bring your dog to a well lit area

 Many of the signs will be small and impossible to notice in poor light.

-- Look directly into their eyes
+Look directly into their eyes

-Your dog's pupils should be the same size and there should not be any cloudiness or discolouration.
+Your dog's pupils should be the same size and there should not be any cloudiness or discoloration.
 The third eyelid (a whitish membrane that makes it look like your dog's eye is rolling into the back of their head) should not be visible.